-FlightWave, a Santa Monica-based drone company, launched their new Jupiter tricopter drone at this year’s Commercial UAV Expo in Las Vegas.
-So why their tricopter design?
+FlightWave, a Santa Monica-based drone company, launched their new Jupiter tricopter drone at the 2019 Commercial UAV Expo in Las Vegas.
+So why the tricopter design?

 Lukaczyk compares his tricopter drone to putting a suspension system on a car.
 A car with a powerful suspension system won’t feel the bumps of the road, and a drone with a suspension system won’t feel the bumps every time the drone moves its angle.

 Popular camera drones today have accounted for that by mounting their cameras to gimbals.
 Whereas in the past, gimbal-less drones had shaky, jello-y footage, gimbals smooth it out.
 Gimbals are a sort of suspension system for cameras.